davidbudac/perfmon-csv-parser/README.md

 # Perfmon CSV Parser

-Transforms the CSV output of Perfmon collector into a dimension/measure model.
+A simple script to transforms CSV output files from Perfmon collector into a dimension/measure model and write to another CSV.

 ### Installation